Trick Baby: Reception

 Critic Rossi Jackson of the New Pittsburgh Courier calls this adaption a "bastardized version of Iceberg Slim's novel…they have watered down, misadapted and ultimately messed up Iceberg Slim's original work".
 While Jackson claims that the film is well acted, he believes that the film lacks the ferociousness and passion with which Slim writes about the "places and the pains of the black ghetto experience".
-The black ghetto life is largely lost in the movie and many of the exciting characters, such as Cleo, are lost.
+The black ghetto life is largely absent from the movie and many of the exciting characters, such as Cleo, are lost.

 Jackson praises the performance of Dallas Edward Hayes (the corrupt cop) and Mel Stewart (Blue Howard), but states that Kiel Martin's performance falls short.
 Left to our own imaginations in the book, Folks' black identity is not questioned.
 However, in the movie, Martin plays the white man well, but lacks the soul needed to play a black man.
 Jackson states "since the credibility of the whole film rests on the actor's performance in the title role, this film falls flat on its face.
 Even if the leading actor were really black, one would still question his ability as an actor to credibly project black masculinity on the screen".

 In a 1973 review in the New York Times, Roger Greenspun wrote "Trick Baby seems most interesting in its understanding of race relations…relations between Folks and Blue are absolutely normal, not very competitive, resilient, and rich in a kind of mutual professional appreciation."